Functional calculus for $C_{0}$-groups using (co)type: Operator-valued functional calculus

-For the second statement simply apply the first part of the theorem with $\mathcal{T}$ the unit ball of $\C\subseteq\La(X)$. \end{proof}

-In the same manner we can deduce an $R$-bounded version of Theorem \ref{second main theorem}, under the extra assumption that $X$ has nontrivial type.
+In the same manner we deduce an $R$-bounded version of Theorem \ref{second main theorem}, under the extra assumption of $p$-convexity for some $p>1$.
+By \cite[Corollary 1.f.9]{Lindenstrauss-Tzafriri79} the latter is equivalent to the assumption of nontrivial type.
 Recall that any closed subspace of a Banach lattice with finite cotype has property $(\alpha)$.